threefoldfoundation/info_legal/src/definitions_legal.md

   - all services related to connectivity to the internet (routing, denial of service, firewalling, ...)
   - rackspace & other datacenter services
   - monitoring of the infrastructure (hardware and software).
-- For Managed Capacity a Cooperative or TF Farmer will have to make an agreement with GIG.Tech to get the required software required to create a Managed Capacity Farming Pool (see below).

 ## Do It Yourself Capacity (DIY, or Unmanaged Capacity)